Murray scores 48 as Nuggets beat Celtics 115-107

 Denver spotted the Celtics an 18-point lead in the first quarter but quickly made up ground behind Murray, who scored 23 in the first half.

-Despite some foul trouble, Nikola Jokic finished with eight points, 10 rebounds and eight assists.
-Trey Lyles and Gary Harris each added 13 points.

-The Celtics were led by Kyrie Irving, who had 31 points on 13-of-17 shooting.

-In a matchup of two of the top defenses in the NBA, it was offense that ruled the night.
+In a matchup between two of the league's top defenses, it was offense that ruled on this night.

 More specifically, Murray.

-The point guard took over the game in the fourth quarter, hitting a pair of 3-pointers to give the Nuggets some breathing room.
+He took over the game in the fourth quarter, hitting a pair of 3-pointers to give the Nuggets some breathing room.
+The Celtics even tried to double-team him.

+"He was rolling," Boston coach Brad Stevens said.
+"He got a couple of easy ones out of the gate that I think made him feel good.
+He deserves credit."

-They needed it as the Celtics found some offensive rhythm.
-Denver coach Michael Malone knew it was just a matter of time before a streaky Boston offense started consistently knocking down jumpers.
+The Nuggets needed a big game from Murray because the Celtics found some rhythm.
+Malone knew it was just a matter of time before a streaky Boston offense started consistently knocking down jumpers.
 He was just hoping it would happen after Monday.

 "Their offense is trending in the right direction," Malone said.
 "Couple that with their defense, which can be suffocating at times, and that's what makes them such a dangerous team - a team that's going to go very, very deep in the playoffs."